Our family loves Elf on the Shelf. But with 3 kids of a wide age range, I wondered what age is Elf on the Shelf good

 The idea is that the elf was sent to your house from Santa to help keep an eye on your kids.
 Each night they fly home to the North Pole and then return just before daybreak.

-It’s also a big no-no to ever touch your elf in front of your kids.
+It’s also a big no-no to ever touch your elf in front of your kids (who after all think the elf is real).
 That makes them sick and they temporarily lose their magic (giving you a much-needed night off from moving your elf).

 Traditionally the elf would show up the day after Thanksgiving, and then go away the evening of Christmas Eve.
 Sometimes parents have their elf show up throughout the year for their kid’s birthdays.

 What’s the point of Elf on the Shelf?

-For the cynics, it’s basically a marketing creation.
+For the cynics, the “evil” elf is basically a marketing creation.
 Someone invented the idea in 2004 as a way to sell dolls, books, DVDs, and accessories.

 Of course, many traditions were probably started by marketers looking to generate sales, so that’s not really unusual.
 Also, like a lot of traditions, it eventually became ingrained in the hearts of kids and parents everywhere.

 Our older daughters used to race downstairs every morning during the holiday season to see where Cookie had moved to.
 They would talk to Cookie and be convinced that Cookie was as real as you and I.

 My wife and I did sometimes tire of having to create new fun things to do with the elf every night.
 So much so that I compiled a list of 31 Mischievous Elf on the Shelf Ideas.